The historic mosaic

 Photo mosaics are perfect for showing the many photos of your vacation or holiday.
 During a holiday many photos are taken, which can be organized together into one attractive image to remember it by.

 Children are great subjects for photos.
 That is why so many photos of children are taken.
-Photos of your children are perfect to create a portrait of your child.
+Photos of your children are perfect to design a mosaic portrait.
 You can use the many individual photos to show memories, and the main image can be a large-format portrait.

 Businesses can also use photo mosaics for communication.
 For one, photo mosaics can be used to document company events or parties.
 They can also be used to show the employees of a company, with a logo as the main image.